Yohannes-Kewani/solar-power-simulation/README.md

 This outputs:

-Estimated daily energy output: X.XX kWh
+Estimated daily energy output: 1.60 kWh

 Modify the input values in solar_simulation.py to simulate different scenarios.